spundhir/PARE/README.rst

 ====================================================================
-README file for PARE (v0.06)
+README file for PARE (v0.07)
 ====================================================================

 Important Note
 ==============
+    - v0.07 is much *FASTER* than the previous versions (due to faster FDR computation step).

-    PARE now supports one or more BAM files (replicates) as input.
+    - PARE now supports one or more BAM files (replicates) as input.
 Previous versions of PARE (0.01 - 0.05) supports only two BAM files (replicates) as input.
 In practical terms, -j parameter is deprecated and -p parameter requires an argument now.

 Description
 ===========